junh1024/junh1024-Documents/Audio/Surround/Home Theater 3D Audio Formats Myths.md

 	Original audio track, L+R+LFE+BL+BR+SL: constant bit depth of 20 bits.
 	Original audio track, C+SR: constant bit depth of 21 bits.

-There may be an option to turn it off in newer Dolby software.
+There may be an option to turn it off in some Dolby software.

 ### DTS-X is always worth 24 bits
 FALSE.
 Some releases with DTS-X uses all 24b, but others use preconditioning, which reduces the bits.